Please have a read through our FAQs below and hopefully we have all the answers for you.

 Tickets to RunFestRun are being sold by Results Base.

 Your weekend ticket includes access to the RunFestRun campsite and festival site on Friday, Saturday and Sunday.
-The festival will open early in the afternoon on Friday with access to the campsite from 12pm.
+Your day tickets allows you access to the festival site on your chosen day but not the campsite.
+The festival will open at 2pm on Friday afternoon with access to the campsite from 12pm.
 Your ticket includes car parking, however cars are not permitted next to your tent and will be located in the car park nearby.
 The campsite has toilets, showers and catering outlets for food, coffee and soft drinks.

 We’re pleased to note that our entire campsite is family friendly, no areas are particularly noisy, all areas have a curfew and hold the same rules.